-Advantages Disadvantages Milfoil weevils occur naturally in Wisconsin.
-Likely environmentally safe and little risk of unintended consequences.
-Stocking and monitoring costs are high.This is an unproven and experimental 1 , money could be spent with little or no change in Eurasian watermilfoil density.
+Advantages Disadvantages • Milfoil weevils occur naturally in Stocking and monitoring costs are high.
+Wisconsin.
+This is an unproven and experimental • Likely environmentally safe and little risk treatment. of unintended consequences. • There is a chance that a large amount of money could be spent with little or no change in Eurasian watermilfoil density.